freefair/android-library/README.md

 IMPORTANT
 =========

-Please use new feature data-binding implemented in Android-SDK since 28.05.2015 insteat until we've updated the library to use better implemented Google behaviour.
+Please use new feature data-binding implemented in Android-SDK since 28.05.2015, instead, until we've updated the library to use better implemented Google behaviour.
 You can find the documentation here: <a href="https://developer.android.com/tools/data-binding/guide.html">https://developer.android.com/tools/data-binding/guide.html</a>

 ##How to include:
 <h6>Gradle:</h6>